Kafka & Streaming

 - Behavior: Messages are appended to a log.
 You can listen, rewind, and listen again.
 Messages stick around for days (retention).

 - Use Case: Event Sourcing, Analytics, Metrics, Change Data Capture (CDC).
+The goal is to record a history of facts so multiple different systems can react to them.

 [!TIP] Kafka is essentially a distributed Write-Ahead Log (WAL).
 If you understand how a database persists data (see WAL), you understand Kafka.